 Create a list of individuals and organizations that have a vested interest in suicide prevention in your community and state.
-The worksheets Find Out More About Partners and Identify the Right Partners may be useful as you go through this process.
 To determine who to bring into your efforts, consider the following questions:

 Identify state-level suicide prevention advocacy groups, statewide nonprofits, and state government offices who can support your efforts.
 Most states have a coalition, nonprofit, or agency charged with leading suicide prevention efforts.